Newex/SolidNetsEasyClient/README.md

 9. Nets calls your endpoint via webhooks

 The customer will leave your page and be redirected upon the start and end of their customer journey.

+The benefit is a simpler developer flow and maybe easier to customize some parts.
+The drawback is the customer redirection, and limited customization.

 # Webhooks